VIN-y/MissChanger/Tests/Nudge and Probe/README.md

 # Offset Precision Test

+## 0. Revision and Update

+### 16.05.25 - New Probe, New Software

+Through long term testing, it has been shown that the Nudge probe, made with standard ABS and stainless steel screws.

+There for an alternative, and new default probe for MissChanger has been introduced, the Lubeballs probe.
+The STLs for Lubeballs is included from v1.2 onward.

 ## 1. Background

 Calibration is the one of the most importance step to be done once the printer is built.
 For a tool-changer is a daunting task, as not only there are more nozzle whose z-offset needs to be calibrated, there is also the need to calibrate the XYZ offsets between every toolhead, against the reference (T0).